Home - Vegetables - 2-Minute Blanched Broccolini with Lemon

 About broccolini

-Broccolini is a green cruciferous vegetable hybrid with pencil-thick, elongated stems and a head of tightly clustered florets that look similar to broccoli rapini buds and Chinese broccoli.
+• Broccolini is a green cruciferous vegetable hybrid with pencil-thick, elongated stems and a head of tightly clustered florets that look similar to broccoli rapini buds and Chinese broccoli.
+It’s usually sold in small bunches.

 Close up image of broccolini on a white surface with a towel.

-The technique is — wait for it — boiling.
-Yep, boiling (or “big pot blanching” in pro terms) is a method for cooking vegetables that preserves the natural color and texture of vegetables.
+The secret is — wait for it — boiling.
+Yep, boiling (or “big pot blanching” in professional terms) is a method for cooking vegetables that preserves the natural color and texture of vegetables.

 Basically, blanching vegetables like broccolini (or carrots, broccoli, kale etc.) in generously salted water is the most low-tech cooking trick out there!